 Our Rapid Procedure for Rapid Detox

 Rapid detox, also called ultra-rapid detoxification, occurs when opioid detox occurs because of an opioid antagonist drug called naloxone.
 This procedure takes only 30 to 90 minutes from start and finish.
-It is done in our fully equipped surgical center and the client will remain in the center for about two days before being released to the retreat center for recovery.
+It is done in our fully equipped surgical center and the client will remain in the center for about one day before being released to the residential recovery facility.

 According to people who have undergone ultra-rapid detox, 100% purification of opiates takes place, and the patient does not experience a lot of withdrawal symptoms.
 Clients also experience a significant decrease in cravings for opiates.